GenieFramework/Genie.jl/docs/documentation/3--Getting_Started.md

 up(8001, async = false)
 ```

-We begun by defining 2 routes and we used the `html` and `json` rendering functions (available in the `Renderer` module).
+We begun by defining 2 routes and we used the `html` and `json` rendering functions (available in the `Renderer.Html` and the `Renderer.Json` modules).
 These functions are responsible for outputting the data using the correct format and document type (with the correct MIME), in our case HTML data for `hello.html`, and JSON data for `hello.json`.

 The third `route` serves text responses.
 As Genie does not provide a specialized method for sending `text/plain` responses, we use the generic `respond` function, indicating the desired MIME type.
 In our case `:text`, corresponding to `text/plain`.
 Other available MIME types shortcuts are `:xml`, `:markdown`, and `:javascript`.
 If you're looking for something else, you can always pass the full mime type as a string, ie `"text/csv"`.